scitran/client/BIDS.md

 ```
 data = bids(fullfile(stRootPath,'local','BIDS-examples','fw_test'));
-data.projectLabel = 'BIDSUp';
+data.projectLabel = 'BIDSUpload';
 groupLabel = 'Wandell Lab';
 project = st.bidsUpload(data,groupLabel);
 ```

 ## Downloading

-Not converted yet with to the new SDK.
-Next weekend's project.
+This method has not yet been converted to the new SDK calls.
+That will be next weekend's project.

      projectLabel = 'The FW project label'
      bidsDir = st.bidsDownload(projectLabel,'destination',<destination directory>);